gabrielesvelto/rustpi2/README.md

 The build script downloads packages for an up to date Raspian jessie distribution.
 This matters for openssl linkage only.

+## Required dependencies

+This script depends on having the usual dev tools installed.
+It doesn't try to check if they are all installed.
+You've been warned!

+### Fedora

+Make sure you have the package glibc-static installed for libc.a.

 ## Usage

-This script depends on having the usual dev tools installed: git, curl, etc. It doesn't try to check if they are installed.
-You've been warned!

 Run the `./build_toolchain.sh` command.
 It takes a single argument which is the path to the directory where the toolchain will be created.
 You need to have the permissions to create this directory.